PhilippeChepy/platform/doc/runbooks/Destroy-Everything.md

 ```
 3. Then save the file with the commented block, and destroy the Kubernetes infrastructure: from the `terraform-kubernetes` sub-directory, run `terraform destroy`.
 4. Undo the change made at step 1.
+5. If applicable, fom the `terraform-cloudflare` sub-directory, run `terraform destroy`.

 ## Destroying the Base configuration